 In November, 2014, Oregon voters passed Measure 91, a ballot initiative to legalize marijuana.

-It officially goes into effect on July 1, 2015, at which point possession and cultivation of cannabis by adults will be legal.
+It officially went into effect on July 1, 2015, so possession and cultivation of cannabis by adults is now legal in most cases.

 The new law allows adults to